 By working on posture and the mind, yoga proves to be a gentle and effective solution to stress.

-Yoga draws our attention to the inside, to ourselves, in all serenity and the greatest of tranquillity.
+Yoga draws our attention to the inside, to ourselves, in all serenity and the greatest of tranquility.
 By stretching the muscles, always gently, yoga helps to reduce tension and develop one's well-being.
 It is through all these physical and mental benefits that yoga allows you to genuinely enjoy life, free from stress.